FPJ Exclusive: Global Sports Pickleball League Franchise Owners Hail Pickleball's Rapid Rise In India

-The Global Sports Pickleball League, currently being staged at the Andheri Sports Complex, is rapidly establishing itself as a significant platform for the sport’s growth in India.
+The Global Sports Pickleball League is rapidly establishing itself as a significant platform for the sport’s growth in India.
 With competitive action on court and strong backing off it, the league has drawn the attention of team owners who believe pickleball is poised for a major rise in the country.

-Speaking exclusively with The Free Press Journal, Karishma Thakker, owner of the Nashik Ninjas; Aditya Gandhi, co-owner of the Ahmedabad Olympians; and Amrita Deora, owner of the Bengaluru Blazers, shared their experiences, insights on the sport’s future, and messages for fans.
+Speaking exclusively with The Free Press Journal, Yash Desai, owner of the Jaipur Stallions; Rithika Ramakrishna & Arjun Narendran, owner of the Coimbatore Super Smashers; and Dhruv Mehta & Rohan Khemka, owner of the Kolkata Kingz, shared their experiences, insights on the sport’s future, and messages for fans.

 Excerpts...